 PBK Neutral Blocks

 These 26 blocks are made from solid beech wood.
 They are finished in child-safe, water-based paint, and are free from BPA, phthalates, and lead.
 You can find them on Pottery Barn Kids.

-Give your baby the chance to practice their hand-eye coordination and fine motor skills with this stacker made with 8 smooth, easy-to-grasp wooden pieces stcked on a solid-wood rocking base.
-You can find it on Amazon or the Melissa and Doug site.
+Give your baby the chance to practice their hand-eye coordination and fine motor skills with this stacker made with 8 smooth, easy-to-grasp wooden pieces stacked on a solid-wood rocking base.
+You can find it at the Melissa and Doug site and on Amazon.

 Honestly, this whole list could have been made up of toys created by HABA.
 This colorful clutching toy is fun to squeeze and pull, easy to grab onto, and fun to rattle, drop and throw (hey – babies have to get their kicks where they can).
-Get it on Amazon or the Haba site.
+Get it on the Haba site or on Amazon.

 The best kind of egg is the one that doesn’t smash when it hits the floor, and these ones have the added benefit of making different sounds when they’re shaken, rattled and rolled.
 Budding rhythmists will love making music with these colorful eggs, and noise-conscious parents will love the muted sound these wooden baby toys make.
-Get them on Amazon or the Haba site.
+Get them on the Haba site and on Amazon.

 What are your wooden toy picks?

 Are there any wooden baby toys that you and your wee one couldn’t live without?
 Drop them for us in the comments!

 Our next reco: Setting up a Montessori Play Space for Your Baby